top of page

 The adjective 'sublime' has its etymological origins in the Latin word 'sublimis,' which combines 'sub-' (meaning 'up to' or 'toward') and 'limen' (signifying 'threshold' or 'lintel').
 'Sublime' describes something of the highest, most elevated, or transcendent quality, often evoking a sense of awe, wonder, or profound admiration.
 The term embodies the concept of reaching beyond ordinary boundaries, ascending to extraordinary heights, or touching the very threshold of the divine.
 'Sublime' is often used to describe experiences, works of art, or natural phenomena that inspire deep reverence and a sense of grandeur.
 It reflects the human capacity to recognize and be profoundly moved by the extraordinary and the transcendent in various aspects of life, from the beauty of nature to the power of human creativity and thought.

-Quiz: Find the meaning of the adjective sublime:
+Find the correct meaning of the adjective sublime:

 Try Again!